The Parent's Guide to Navigating School Closures with ProdigyAll Posts

 The world of Prodigy is filled with epic quests, exciting rewards and exotic pets for your child to collect.
 But to advance in the game, they must correctly answer skill-building math questions at every turn.

-While your child has a blast exploring Prodigy Math Game, your free parent dashboard gives you two ways to support them:
+While your child has a blast exploring Prodigy Math Game, your parent dashboard gives you two ways to support them:

 1. Motivate your child to practice math with Goals and Rewards